 Kaggle data set: Huge Stock Market Data Set

-We’ve all been there: you’re on a streaming platform with a seemingly endless collection of videos and are unsure of what to watch.
+We’ve all been there: You’re on a streaming platform with a seemingly endless collection of videos and unsure what to watch.
 Do you try that anime series set in the not-so-distant future or that cheesy romantic comedy clearly from the early aughts?
 Or, should you finally get around to that atmospheric noir from the 1940s?

 Online platforms are aware of the decision fatigue that can result from an overwhelming amount of options, so many of them employ complex machine learning models to make bespoke recommendations for users.
 In fact, recommendation systems underlie many of the most popular services today – from Google to Netflix to Xbox’s Gamepass service.